zessx/24ss/README.md

 Customization
 -------------
-24SSgrid will still use 24 columns, but you are able to specify two variables, adding those lines to your main SASS file :
+24SSgrid will still use 24 columns, but you are able to specify three variables, adding those lines to your main SASS file :

-    $sg-column-width: 30px;
+    $sg-column-width: 30px; // column width
-    $sg-gutter-width: 10px;
+    $sg-gutter-width: 10px; // space between columns
+    $sg-margin-width: 5px;  // space around rows

 Usage
 -----